 Balance and harmony are not fixed, they are flowing.

-Both business and the world become over complex and interconnected, the linear thinking often applied in the industrial age seems to be too limited to see the intriguing and interwoven picture of the world.
-When we do the linear thinking, we do not see the impacts and consequences of our thinking and actions socially, environmentally, locally and globally.
+Both business and the world become complex and interconnected, and the linear thinking often applied in the industrial age seems to be too limited to see the intriguing and interwoven picture of the world.
+When we do linear thinking, we do not see the impacts and consequences of our thinking and actions socially, environmentally, locally, and globally.
 The systems thinker looks at their business as being part of a larger system, the socio-economic system, which is part of a larger system - the natural environment.
 So is a systems view of the world needed?
 How can this kind of thinking and perception become mainstream and promoted in such a way that it is adopted as a serious alternative to linear thinking?

 The Systems Thinker understands that the purpose of their business is to serve the purpose of its containing system.
-A systems view of the world, on the other hand, encompasses impacts and consequences of our thinking and actions.
-Interconnections and interdependencies are distinguished, wise choices and decisions are made.
+A systems view of the world, on the other hand, encompasses the impacts and consequences of our thinking and actions.
+Interconnections and interdependencies are distinguished, and wise choices and decisions are made.
 Solutions are also made from a much broader and encompassing view that is not possible in linear thinking.
-It is both detailed and holistic picture.
+It is both a detailed and holistic picture.
 A systems thinker solves each unforeseen problem as it arises.
 Systems thought means, at a minimum:

 - focusing on relationships between things rather than characteristics of things